couchbase-partners/helm-charts/README.md

 ### REQUIRED
 * [Helm 3.1+](https://github.com/helm/helm/releases) is required when installing the couchbase cluster chart.
+* A license for Couchbase Server Enterprise Edition.

 ### Quick Start
 The Couchbase Operator can be used to instantly deploy the Autonomous Operator, Admission Controller, and Couchbase Cluster.